 Green Solutions & Alternatives

 The Town of Okotoks encourages residents to pursue Green Solutions and alternatives to reduce waste, and to save water, energy, and money.
-For more information about any of these solutions or alternatives, please refer to the Useful Links & Resources Section, or contact the Conservation Educators by phone (403-995-2798) or email.
+For more information about any of these solutions or alternatives, please refer to the Useful Links & Resources Section, or contact Environment & Sustainability by phone (403-995-6316) or email.

 Outdoor Watering Solutions

 - Have a leaky watering hose?
 Utilize a watering hose o-ring to prevent leaks.
-A package of hose o-rings can be bought at most home & garden centers for an average cost of $5, or by the Conservation Educator table at Town events throughout the summer.
+A package of hose o-rings can be bought at most home & garden centers for an average cost of $5, or pop by the Conservation Educator table at Town events throughout the summer and pick some up for free.

 - A hose timer can also be used to reduce outdoor water usage.
 Generally timers can be programmed from 5 minutes up to 120 minutes.
 Timers can be purchased for an average cost of about $20-$25 at most home and garden centers.

 - Rain sensors can be installed on Irrigation Systems to prevent excess outdoor water usage.
-Rain sensors generally range from $40 - $250, and can be bought at most garden hardware stores and Walco Sprinkers in Okotoks.
-It is highly recommended to have rain sensors installed by a professional contractor.
+Rain sensors generally range from $40 - $250, and can be bought at most garden hardware stores.
+It is highly recommended to have rain sensors installed by a professional contractor to unsure ideal placement.

 Courtesy of Walco Sprinklers